Aarav-111/Humanoid-Operating-System/README.md

 # Humanoid Operating System (HOS)

-World’s first LLM-powered humanoid robot and a modular operating system for humanoids
+World’s first LLM-powered humanoid robot and a modular operating system for All humanoids

 ---